 This step helps if you’re wondering how to make carpet look new again without using chemicals.

+For light-colored Persian rugs and carpets, diluted hydrogen peroxide can lift dullness.
 Mix one part peroxide with three parts water, apply lightly, and blot dry.
 This method aids in subtle rug color restoration where discoloration is mild.

 If cleaning doesn’t help, the dyes themselves may have broken down.
 In such cases, re-dyeing is an effective faded rug solution.
+You can use fabric dyes specifically made for carpets and rugs.

 Basic process: